Dana Practice is a Path to and Expression of the Realization of Inter-Connectedness.

 Great Tree Flourishes with Your Help

-You may choose to securely make a single gift or a monthly pledge here.
-If you need further assistance please, please contact us.
+You may securely make a single gift or set up a monthly pledge here.

 Making a planned gift is a wonderful way to leave a legacy for Great Tree.
 Your gift can be arranged to meet your financial and estate planning goals and will provide lasting support, making the dharma available for generations to come.
 You may choose to designate your gift toward a specific project or purpose or leave it unrestricted so that Great Tree might apply it toward areas of greatest need.